Home » Power Plant » Thermal Power Plant: Layout, Working, Elements, Advantages and More

 7. Easier maintenance of the power station.

-8. Use of water is prominent here, therefore any places with ample of water is a perfect location for installing a thermal power plant.
+8. The use of water is prominent here, therefore any place with ample water is a perfect location for installing a thermal power plant.

 9. These plants require comparatively small space to be installed.